 9 Things to know before getting a credit card

 Credit card debts differ from other types of debt due to high and compounding interest.
-This makes it easy to accumulate credit card debts and easily wreck your credit score without even knowing it.
+This makes it easy to accumulate credit card debts and easily wreck your credit score.
 Whether you are a new credit card user or an experienced one, you should be prepared before you submit a credit card application.

-If you are getting started, consider becoming an authorized user of a credit card account.
-This way you can build experience and later on apply for your own account.
-In this article, we will walk you through the most important things you need to know about credit cards.
+If you are just getting started, consider becoming an authorized user of a credit card account.
+This way, you can build experience and later apply for your account.
+In this article, I will walk you through the most important things to know before getting a credit card.

 Without further ado, let’s get started.

-1. Credit cards come with interest known as APR
+1. Credit cards come with a high interest, known as APR

 2. Millions of people are stuck with credit card debts